 In the late winter of 2020 and again during the 2020 - 2021 school year, the district surveyed families who may need support with non-existent or unreliable Wi-Fi.
 All families who expressed a need (or were identified through irregular attendance) were provided an activated internet hotspot.
-As the 2022-2023 school year begins, principals will reach out to new enrollees to determine if they need assistance in this way and if so, they will be provided with an activated internet hotspot.
+As the 2025-2026 school year begins, principals will reach out to new enrollees to determine if they need assistance in this way, and if so, they will be provided with an activated internet hotspot.
 The district is fully one-to-one in all grades beginning with the 2020 -2021 school year (K - 12) with Chromebooks.

-Provisions for ELLs
+Provisions for MLs

-All ELLs students have access to Rosetta Stone through the Roxbury Public Library where they can continue with their high intensity ESL experience.
+All MLs students have access to Rosetta Stone through the Roxbury Public Library where they can continue with their SEI ESL experience.
 In addition, ESL teachers will support students and teachers with modifying the instructional experience and expectations to focus on core subject areas and high areas of need.
 Communications will be made to students and families from the ESL teachers, through a translation app called Talking Points.
+The district website also has the capability of translating communication for users.
 Any staff member can also make use of the Talking Points app to send home communications in students' native language.
 Additionally, staff will have access to the ELLevation Learning Platform to track student data and progress and gain access to support for lesson planning.
-Teachers will continue to be supported and trained in SIOP strategies so they can meet the needs of language learners in any classroom.
+Teachers will continue to be supported and trained in SEI strategies so they can meet the needs of language learners in any classroom.